Hi, Jim Wallace here. How can I help you?

 I will continue to provide a wide range of psychiatric services to my patients.
 That now includes what I think is the best of new treatments for brain diseases such as depression – TMS – an effective treatment without any of the systemic side effects which are so common with medications.
 I’ve also begun using newly available high tech lab testing to determine which medicines are most likely to work for my patients, and to help minimize medication side effects.

-Finding the right treatment means finding what’s exactly right for each individual person.
+Finding the right treatment means finding what’s exactly right – effective, safe, and as free of side effects as possible – for each individual person.
 Many of my patients need only talk therapy.
 Some need only medications.
 Some need both.
 Some need TMS.
 There is no universal cure in psychiatry.
 I don’t take hopeless cases, and hardly ever run across anyone I can’t help if they want to be helped.

 I love practicing psychiatry, and am incredibly lucky to have such wonderful patients.